-Long keywords are those with four or more words in them and less people use them, so less websites try to rank for them, so the more chance you have to rank first.
-Generally, these are search queries with a 100 or 500 hits a month but they are gold because when people use long-tail keywords, they tend to show more intent and passion about what they are currently searching.
+Long keywords are those with four or more words in them and fewer people use them, so fewer websites try to rank for them, so the more chance you have to rank first.
+Generally, these are search queries with 100 or 500 hits a month but they are gold because when people use long-tail keywords, they tend to show more intent and passion about what they are currently searching.
 For example:

 - german shepherd breeders (10K – 100K avg. monthly searches)

 - best german shepherd breeders in Dallas, Texas (10 – 100 avg. monthly searches)

 The first one may get a high volume of searches monthly, but even if you happened to be ranked first, you would not actually convert more.
 There is no location given, nor is there a clear intent.
 The second search query is a lot more informative: somebody is searching for the best german shepherd breeder in your location.
 Clearly, this person wants to buy a puppy, and it’s much easier to rank for this keyword.

 You can use Google Keyword Planner to have an estimate of the search volume for a given keyword but it’s a little technical so I would recommend you simply use common sense with your keyword selection: pick long-tail search terms that are about your activity, specialty, hobby.
 The more it is niched down, the easiest it is to rank high.

 Once search engines have identified your site-wide topics and article-specific topics, they must then have their assumptions that your website is offering good content confirmed by other sources.

 This is what Google’s founder Larry Page created, and this is how Google became the best search engine ever.
 People used to stuff their pages with keywords so they could rank high; so Google came up with an algorithm (PageRank) calculating the value of a page by how often other websites are linking to it.
 The second layer is to factor in the reputation of these websites and discard websites with very little or no reputation to avoid people creating many websites interlinking themselves.